For those of us who struggle with anxiety, we can experience relentless worry, confusion, fear, over-thinking, and disturbed sleep.

 The emotional breakthrough Journey sessions I offer take place at my clinic in Brighton & Hove and in central London.
 We may also be able to work together remotely via skype.

-In general, I would normally recommend a three-session Journey package over 1 to 2 months to help work through anxiety symptoms.
+In general, I would normally recommend a Journey package over 1 to 3 months to help work through anxiety symptoms.

 Types of Anxiety

-Our own experience may not fit into neat boxes.
+Your personal experience may not fit perfectly into a neat diagnostic box.
 After all, just as diversity is inherent in nature, each of us is our own unique person and set of experiences.
 However, it can be useful to look at least briefly at the way anxiety types are conventionally broken down.
 Here is a breakdown drawing on the mainstream medical model:

 Some of us may experience excessive anxiety due to a known cause, or there may be no obvious reason.

-Our symptoms may be related to a previous stressful life-event or trauma.
-The event may have taken place days or even weeks earlier, and if so our anxiety may be classed as what is called an 'adjustment reaction' or 'post-traumatic stress disorder' (PTSD).
+New symptoms may be related to a previous stressful life-event or trauma.
+(The event may have taken place days or even weeks earlier) - if so our anxiety may be classed as what is called an 'adjustment reaction' or 'post-traumatic stress disorder' (PTSD).

-Or, it can arise unpredictably and with great intensity - e.g. 'panic attacks', which can be so intense, we can feel like we are going mad or about to die (even though we are not).
+Or, it can arise unpredictably and with great intensity - e.g. 'panic attacks' - these can be so intense that we can feel like we are going mad or about to die (even though we are not).

 Anxiety can also be 'free-floating' and relatively continuous with no specific trigger, such as in 'generalised anxiety disorder' (GAD).